LivingWithHippos/excel_vba_words_combinations/README.md

 ## How to
 Insert the different classes of words in columns (always  starting at the same height) without empty cells and fill their rows without empty cells again.
 Select the first (top left) cell and start the script.
 It will add a new sheet with the combinations created.
 Words don't need to start from the A1 cell.
 Looking at the example at the top of this document the cell with "red" is the one that need to be selected in the end.
 The script travels to the right until the first empty space and down until the first empty cell for every column.

+## To import the script
+You can use the given .ods file if you have Libre/OpenOffice calc or the script.txt one if you want to manually copy and paste it into your Worksheet.
+You may need (90%) to edit some security settings to run macros.